 Housing – Sophia wins this.
 Both the Waseda and Sophia main student dorm are too big for me, but Sophia has a number of side dorms, and after going through the full list of Universities, they definitely aren’t too bad.
 But again it’s close, because I’d probably seriously consider a small apartment instead, and Waseda would win in that case because they seem to help with that.

 Clubs – Neither one has a Cafe club, so they both lose.
 I’d probably be fine with either one.
 Waseda has a longer list, but they also have clubs that aren’t really clubs (like regional membership circles for students that come from X prefecture) which pad the numbers a little bit.
 They are a larger University too.
 I think I could find some good ones either way.

-Others – Neighbourhood-wise, Waseda seems more interesting in a college town sort of way, with more amenities and such, but Sophia is nearer a station and feels more urban, which could also be better because I am not a party person.
-Waseda has satellite junior schools, which I really like.
+Others – Neighbourhood-wise, Waseda seems more interesting in a college town sort of way, with more amenities and such, but Sophia is nearer a station and feels more urban residential, which could also be better because I am not a party person.
+Waseda has satellite junior schools, which I really like, and feels more urban commercial.
 Both have excellent reviews from all sorts of alma mater online.
 At the end of the the day, it pretty much boils down to if I want to go to a larger school or a smaller school, huh.

 I came in to this page with Sophia in the lead over Waseda.
 After writing up Sophia, and then Waseda, Waseda actually overtook Sophia for a time as my #1.
 But now I’m at the end of the writeup and they’re tied in a dead heat again.